10 Amazing Cherry Blossom Spots in Okayama: Famous Spots, Hidden Gems, and Best Time to See Them [2025 Edition]

 In 1670, Ikeda Mitsumasa, the feudal lord of Okayama, founded Japan's first "public school for the common people."
 Built deep in a valley, the school was named Shizutani School.
 Many capable leaders who would go on to shape Japan's history came from here.
 The stately lecture hall with its gabled roof is worthy of being called the "Hall of Learning."
 It has been designated a national treasure.
 The area is dotted with facilities designated as important cultural properties by the nation, including the shrine where a statue of Confucius, the father of Confucianism, is enshrined.
 In 2015, it was recognized as the first Japan Heritage Site along with the "Special Historic Site of the Former Kodokan (Ibaraki Prefecture)," "Historic Site of the Ashikaga School (Tochigi Prefecture)," and "Historic Site of Kan'i-en (Oita Prefecture)" as "Educational Heritage Sites of Early Modern Japan - The Source of the Spirit of Learning and Etiquette."

-9. Okayama City Handayama Botanical Garden
+9. Okayama City Handa Botanical Garden

-10 Amazing Cherry Blossom Spots in Okayama | Famous Places, Hidden Gems, and Best Time to See Them [Updated for 2025]
+10 Amazing Cherry Blossom Spots in Okayama: Famous Spots, Hidden Gems, and Best Time to See Them [2025 Edition]

-• Best time to see: late March to early April
+Best time to see: late March to early April

-• Scale: Approximately 1,000
+•Scale: Approximately 1,000 pieces

-• Varieties: Approximately 45 varieties, including Somei-Yoshino, Weeping Cherry, and Oshima Cherry.
+•Varieties: Approximately 45 varieties, including Somei Yoshino, weeping cherry, and Oshima cherry

-• Food stalls and restaurants: Available (food trucks will be set up during the Cherry Blossom Festival)
+Food stalls and restaurants: Available (food trucks will be set up during the Cherry Blossom Festival)

-• Parking: 93 spaces *Paid
+•Parking: 93 spaces *Paid

 • Nearby tourist attractions: Okayama Korakuen Garden, Okayama Castle